DanialArab/Transformers/README.md

   + Self-attention mechanism can process input data in parallel allowing for more efficient and scalable models
   + We use masking in the masked attention in the decoder to prevent future information leakage
-  + Input embeddings: each word in the input is converted into a token and each token is associated with a number called token id. ?????????
   + Positional encoding: Transformers do not process sequences step by step, instead transformers process the inputs all at once in parallel.
 So to retain the order of the sequence transformers use something called positional encoding, which is basically a number that is added to the input embeddings, the goal is to provide the model with information about the position of each individual word actually each individual token in the sequence
   + Positional encoding is fixed b/c it comes from a deterministic function, that uses cousin and sin, while positional embedding is adaptive and learned during training and it is flexible
   + The Attention Mechanism: we have a self-attention module in the encoder and we have two: a masked attention module and another attention module, called the cross-attention module, in the decoder.